 ESS Support Guide 2a Designing evidence collection methods

-This guide covers things to think about when designing a suitable evaluation method for the evidence you want to collect.
-Below is an example table of how outcomes and indicators
+This guide covers things organisations should think about when designing a suitable evaluation method for the evidence they want to collect.

-This guide looks at how to store the information you need to use in evaluation.
-The snipped below illustrates that different kinds of information have different purposes, which influences the
+This guide looks at how organisations can store the information they need to use in evaluation.

 Evaluating Community Projects – A Practical Guide